What is Plagiarism?:

 Copying charts, graphs or videos to use in your presentation without citing.

-Reusing an assignment you created for a previous class in your current class without permission from both instructors (Self-plagiarism).
+Reusing an assignment you created for a previous class in your current class without permission from both instructors.

-Purchasing an entire paper from a web site.
+Purchasing an entire speech or paper from a web site.

-Sometimes asking a friend/relative/classmate for help on your paper can also result in plagiarism, depending on how much and what kind of help that person gives you.
+Sometimes asking a friend/relative/classmate for help on your speech can also result in plagiarism, depending on how much and what kind of help that person gives you.

 Coming back to the classroom environment at Valencia, if you understand that your professors think of plagiarism as literary theft, you can understand why plagiarism is considered academic dishonesty and has such severe consequences.
-College assignments are meant to prepare you for the types of challenges you will meet in your professional lives.
-Students need to be able to think critically about information and make sense of it independently to be successful in college and the workplace.
+You are cheating yourself of the opportunity to learn.
+College assignments are meant to prepare you for the types of challenges you will meet in your personal and work lives.
+Everyone needs to be able to prepare and present a speech, whether you end up using the skill in sales calls, presentations to your colleagues, or toasting a friend at a wedding.